Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 Is jouw woning klaar voor een eigen laadpaal?
 Zo bereid je je goed voor

-If you want to charge your electric car at home, then your own charging station is the most practical and cost-effective solution.
-No more queues, no expensive public tariffs – and charging with your own solar energy suddenly becomes possible.
-But before you just order a charging station, it is smart to check: is my home actually ready for it?
+If you want to charge your electric car at home, a private charging station is the most practical and cost-effective solution.
+No more queues, no more expensive public charges – and charging with your own solar power suddenly becomes possible.
+But before you just order a charging station, it's wise to check: is my home actually ready for it?

-In this article we explain what you need to pay attention to technically and practically.
-From meter cupboard and grid connection to smart load balancing.
-This way you avoid surprises - and you choose the right charging solution right away.
+In this article, we explain the technical and practical aspects you need to consider, from the meter box and grid connection to smart load balancing.
+This way, you'll avoid surprises and choose the right charging solution right away.

 Why charging at home is so attractive